The Rumour (album)

 The Rumour is the thirteenth studio album by Olivia Newton-John on 2 August 1988.
-The title track was written by Elton John and Bernie Taupin, features backing vocals and piano by John.
+The title track was written by Elton John and Bernie Taupin and features backing vocals and piano by John.
 The album featured the singles "The Rumour", "Can't We Talk It Over in Bed" (originally recorded by Grayson Hugh, whose version was released after Newton-John's) and the Australian-only promo-single "It's Always Australia for Me", which was released for the Australian Bicentenary in 1988.
-This was also her first album not produced by long-time producer, John Farrar.
+This was also her first album not produced by long-time producer John Farrar.

 Background

 The Rumour features the return of Olivia Newton-John after a two-year break due to the birth of her daughter Chloe Lattanzi in 1986.
 It has a careful production with the collaboration of some well-known songwriters, but it was a commercial failure.
 It marks a notable decline in Newton-John's popularity, being her lowest charting since If Not for You in 1971.
 It was her last studio album via Mercury.

 This album was praised by critics as more mature, with Newton-John addressing topics such as AIDS ("Love and Let Live"), the environment and single-parent households.